By David Hudnall, DMD

 Both implant-supported and implant-retained dentures rely on dental implants to stabilize dentures while chewing, allowing you the ability to effectively break down and take on more difficult to chew foods with ease.

-One practical difference between implant-supported vs. implant-retained dentures involves the quantity of bone that the patient has to work with.
+One practical difference between implant-supported vs. retained dentures involves the quantity of bone that the patient has to work with.
 In order for implant-supported dentures to be a treatment option, the patient must have an abundance of bone throughout the entire arch.
 The procedure for implant-retained dentures is able to take advantage of selected areas where the bone is plentiful for implant placement.

 Which is Best?